dabonqt/data-analytics-portfolio/Sales-Performance-EDA/SQL Queries/README.md

 ---

-## Phase 4 — Region & Segment Performance
+## Phase 4 — Region & Segment Performance Analysis

 Scripts that add geographic and customer-type dimensions to the profitability story established in Phase 3.